Pittsburgh Police Shoots & Kills 17-Year-Old As He’s Running Away From A Traffic Stop

-Seventeen-year-old Antwon Rose of Rankin, Pennsylvania was shot and killed by Pittsburgh police as he fled the scene of a traffic stop Tuesday night.
+Seventeen-year-old Antwon Rose of Rankin, Pennsylvania, was shot and killed by Pittsburgh police as he fled the scene of a traffic stop Tuesday night.
 A police officer had pulled over the car in which Antwon was a passenger in connection with a shooting.

 Police say they received reports of a shooting in East Braddock about 8:20 Tuesday night.
 Officers responded to the scene where they found a 22-year-old victim.
 Witnesses reported seeing a car with a description that fit the car in which Rose was a passenger leaving the area.
 The East Pittsburgh officer who first saw his car also noticed it had bullet damage to its rear window.